aspose-words/Aspose.Words-Documentation/java/getting-started/why-aspose-words/aspose-words-or-apache-poi/missing-features-in-apache-poi/append-documents/_index.md

 ﻿---
-title: Append Documents – Aspose.Words for Java
+title: Append Documents
+second_title: Aspose.Words for Java
 articleTitle: Append Documents
 linktitle: Append Documents
 description: "Combine documents and append one document to another.
 Apache POI does not provide an opportunity to merge or append documents."